My research

 JWST

-Beyond my Cycle 2 programme, I am involved in several Cycle 1 programmes that are using JWST to measure the atmospheres of exoplanets, including a number of Earth-sized exoplanets.
-I was also a key contributor to the exciting first results from the JWST Transiting Exoplanet Early Release Science program, including the first detection of carbon dioxide in an exoplanet atmosphere and an exquisite spectrum of a hot Jupiter that revealed a plethora of chemical species.
+Beyond BOWIE-ALIGN, I am involved in several other programmes that are using JWST to measure the atmospheres of exoplanets, including a number of Earth-sized exoplanets Kirk et al., 2024b.
+I was a key contributor to the exciting first results from the JWST Transiting Exoplanet Early Release Science program, including the measurement of differences between the morning and evening sides of an exoplanet, the first detections of carbon dioxide and sulphur dioxide in an exoplanet’s atmosphere, and an exquisite spectrum of a hot Jupiter that revealed a plethora of chemical species.

 My involvement in JWST-related science has primarily been via the development of my own independent pipeline, Tiberius, that can extract exoplanet atmospheric spectra from raw JWST data files.